|(a) To be approved under this subchapter, a driver

 (5) The driver education classroom phase must have

 uniform beginning and ending dates.
-Students shall proceed in a uniform
+Students must proceed in a uniform

 sequence.
-Students shall be enrolled and in class before the seventh
+Students must be enrolled and in class before the seventh

 hour of classroom instruction in a 32-hour program and the 12th hour

 of classroom instruction in 56-hour or semester-length programs.

 scheduled class periods must not exceed 25 percent of the course and